 We’ve all been there.
-Seat 22B (or 28E) or when you get that dreaded C Boarding Pass on Southwest Airlines.
+The middle seat on an airplane.
+The horror!
 That middle seat beckons you.
-Like a horror movie it gnaws at the back of your mind.
+It gnaws at the back of your mind.
 A chill runs down your spine.
 You know you are in for hell.

-For an experienced business traveler this should be a rare experience.
-Honestly, it shouldn’t happen ever if are a seasoned pro (shame on you if it does!
+For an experienced business traveler this should be a rare experience (honestly, it shouldn’t happen ever if are a seasoned pro and shame on you if it does!
 LOL).
-So when it does happen that one time during the year, are you prepared for it?
-Probably not.
+But for the less experienced traveler you are going to want to learn how to survive the middle seat!

 10 Hacks to Survive the Middle Seat

 Here are the 10 hacks you can employ to either get out of the middle seat or deal with it once in.

 A note about Southwest Airlines: Most airlines assign you a seat either when you book your ticket or at check in depending on the class of ticket you booked.
 However, Southwest Airlines uses a different approach.
 Travelers are assigned boarding groups and boarding numbers.
 Groups A, B & C with a corresponding number that refers to the numerical order you board the plane.

 The more status you have with Southwest the more likely you are to board earlier in the process (and thus get to pick your seat).
 The later in the process you check in (if you don’t have “status”) means you will board later.

 In simple terms this means that if you get a boarding pass that is B31 or higher there is a reasonably good chance you are going to get stuck in a middle seat.
 If you get a C Boarding pass (of any number) you are almost guaranteed!
 Here’s a link to the full boarding process with Southwest.